percona/percona-server-mysql-operator/CONTRIBUTING.md

    make install deploy IMAGE=<your-docker-id>/percona-server-mysql-operator:k8sps-22
    ```

-   If everything goes ok, that Deployment for the Operator, CRDs, Secret objects and ComfigMaps will be created:
+   If everything goes OK, that Deployment for the Operator, CRDs, Secret objects and ComfigMaps will be created:

    ```
    kubectl get all